pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

 6. Call the `displayText()` function in the `title()` function to display your simulation's title
 7. Call the `displayText()` function in the `success()` function to display your simulation's success message ("You crossed the road!"?)
 8. Call the `displayText()` function in the `title()` function to display your simulation's death message ("You died!"?)
+9. Add a `keyPressed()` function that checks if the state is `title` and switches to `simulation` if it is

+When we run the program we should see the title!
+We should then be able to press a key to switch to the simulation state, which will be blank.

 ---